This article outlines what Interactive FFT is, how it helps you, how you can use it, and how you can access it.

 How can I access it?

-On FitMachine V3s, higher-resolution FFT data is transmitted on a regular basis to facilitate more advanced vibration analysis.
-The most recent such FFT can be viewed by visiting a specific FitMachine's MachineCloud page and clicking the "Latest FFT" button.
+The most recent interactive FFT can be viewed by visiting a specific Equipment Detail View and clicking the "Latest FFT" button.

 If you're interested in activating this feature for your assets or have any questions, please contact MOVUS Support here or message us by clicking the chat box at the lower right-hand corner of your screen.